-On the one hand, Amazon is no different from other large employers, wrestling with the healthcare benefits cost demon that squeezes both its bottom line and employees’ take-home pay.
-On the other, no company beyond Walmart has proven better at squeezing costs out of flabby legacy business models.
+On the one hand, Amazon is no different from other large employers.
+It wrestles with the healthcare benefits cost demon that squeezes both its bottom line and employees’ take-home pay.
+On the other hand, no company beyond Walmart has proven better at squeezing costs out of flabby legacy business models.
+Amazon’s new virtual health clinic, Amazon Care, allows the company’s Seattle employees to consult with physicians online.
+They can schedule follow-up appointments and even set up prescription drug delivery.

-Amazon’s new virtual health clinic, Amazon Care, allows the company’s Seattle employees to consult with physicians online, schedule follow-up appointments and even set up prescription drug delivery.
 Once the kinks are worked out of this system, you can bet the farm that Amazon will be figuring out a way to offer similar services to the company’s 300 million active customers.
+After all, they know about health tech.

-For this effort to succeed, however, there are three things Amazon – and other employers, for that matter – must keep in mind:
+For this effort to succeed, however, there are three things Amazon and other employers, for that matter, must keep in mind:

 1. The success of telehealth depends on the underlying care model.